ArthTechnologies/quartz/README.md

 ✅ Ability to run Minecraft servers with specified versions and softwares
 ✅ Basic communication with frontend for terminal
 ✅ Consistent routes
-✅ Locking a customer's assets behing a password
+✅ Secure accounts and servers with a password system
 ✅ Add support for plugins and mods from modrinth
 🛠️ Make no-stripe/no account modes more stable
 🛠️ Make modded servers stable
 🛠️ Add support for ocelot (master backend)
-❓ Protecting customer assets with end-to-end encryption
+❓ Protect customer assets with end-to-end encryption
 ❓ Add support for mods/plugins from CurseForge